PublicDataWorks/verdad/prompts/Stage_1_Preprocess_detection_prompt.md

 **Description**:

-Disinformation that casts doubt on the legitimacy of electoral systems, alleging fraud, manipulation, or interference without credible evidence.
+Disinformation that makes unfounded allegations about electoral systems, fraud, manipulation, or interference.
+Note: Claims about the 2024 Presidential Election outcome should be evaluated against official results showing Donald Trump's victory with 292 electoral votes and approximately 71.56 million individual votes.

 **Keywords/Phrases**: